woolstar/tools/README.md

 	and expanding these tools, but I moved on to other fields.
 Rescuing ancient archives now and trying to at least document my creations.

+* bench
+	benchmark flatset vs set in busy memory environment.
+	(no surprise, flatset wins by a lot.)

+* serialize
+	Low level templates for assembling integral, strings, and structs into binary streams.